protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 ### Filecoin Use Cases

 Filecoin is used to manage data storage in a decentralized network of data storage.
-Note that this data is not stored _on_ the blockchain, but the protocol is used to verify and incentivize storage on this network..
-Filecoin also be used like any other token, as a currency for payment.
+Note that this data is not stored _on_ the blockchain, but the protocol is used to verify and incentivize storage on this network.
+Filecoin can also be used like any other token, as a currency for payment.

 In addition to the current uses and markets for Filecoin, there is development going on in other exciting areas:
 * [Data Retrieval Markets](https://retrieval.market/) that retrieve and deliver data stored with Filecoin storage providers